 The Company's standard credit terms vary from 30 to 120 days, depending on the class of trade and customary terms within a territory, so accounts receivable is affected by the mix of purchasers within the period.
 As is typical in the Company's business, extended credit terms may occasionally be offered as a sales promotion or for certain sales.
 The Company has agreed to credit terms of up to 150 days with our distributor in the Republic of South Africa.
 For the most recent order of 15 million units under the Brazil tender, the Company has agreed to up to 360 day credit terms with our distributor in Brazil subject to earlier payment upon receipt of payment by the distributor from the Brazilian Government.
-For the past twelve months, the Company's average days' sales outstanding has averaged approximately424 days.
-Over the past five years, the Company's bad debt expense has been less than 0.02 percent of product sales.
-The balance in the allowance for doubtful accounts was \$38,000 at both March 31, 2017 and September 30, 2016.
+For the past twelve months, the Company's average days' sales outstanding has averaged approximately429 days.
+The balance in the allowance for doubtful accounts was \$38,000 at both June 30, 2017 and September 30, 2016.